Israeli army launches new raid at Gaza's Al Shifa Hospital

 Israel has repeatedly accused Hamas of running military operations from hospitals and other medical centres, claims the militant group denies.
 Tanks surrounded the hospital site, witnesses in Gaza city told AFP.

-In addition to the raids at Al Shifa, the Israeli army has carried out several operations on medical facilities around the Gaza Strip since the start of the war.
+In addition to the raids at Al Shifa, the Israeli army has carried out several operations on medical facilities in the Gaza Strip since the start of the war.

-The war on the Gaza Strip started after Hamas launched a deadly attack into southern Israel on October 7, prompting massive Israeli retribution.

-Vowing to destroy Hamas, Israel has carried out a relentless bombardment and ground offensive that the ministry says has killed at least 31,645 people, most of them women and children.
+The war started after Hamas launched a deadly attack into southern Israel on October 7.
+Israel has carried out a relentless bombardment and ground offensive that the health ministry says has killed more than 31,600 people, most of them women and children.